Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 Trump could make a statement about arcane tax policy details related to accelerated depreciation for business investment and still make you want to take a shower afterwards, although it isn't anything new.

-We're happy to be in bed with him for a very long time, as it happens.
+The companies fleeing from Trump were happy to be in bed with him for a very long time.

-We aren't rating the top one percent of Mexicans and importing them into the country.
+We aren't raiding the top 1% of Mexicans and importing them into the country.

 Instead, we're getting representative Mexicans who, through no fault of their own, of course, come from a poorly educated country at a time when education is essential to success in an advanced economy.